Laplace expansions and tree decompositions: A faster polytime algorithm for shallow nearest-neighbour Boson Sampling: Clifford and Clifford algorithms

 where the input qudits are given as an (unordered) set $C = \{ c_1, \dots, c_k \}$, so we impose $c_1 \le c_2 \le \cdots \le c_k$ for convenience.
 We can choose any ordering here, because the permanent is invariant under permutations of columns, as well as rows.
-Note that only the presence or absence of a row or column is relevant (or, more generally, its number of repetitions), but we choose an ordering so that we can write down concrete matrices.
-Note further that we always give the output photons $(r_1, \dots, r_k)$ in the order in which they are sampled.
-The latter ensures that the newest photon, for which we are computing the marginal probability, corresponds to the last row of the matrix, and this convention is useful to conveniently formulate the Laplace expansion in \Cref{sec:laplace-expansion}, as well as our enhancements in \Cref{sec:algorithm}.
+Note that we always give the output photons $(r_1, \dots, r_k)$ in the order in which they are sampled.
+The latter ensures that the newest photon, for which we will comput the marginal probability later, corresponds to the last row of the matrix.
+Note further that only the presence or absence of a row or column is relevant (or, more generally, its number of repetitions), but we choose an ordering so that we can write down concrete matrices.
+The set $C$ is the set of input modes, i.e. columns of $\U$, and the (full) output state is represented by $\ket{\vec z'} = \ket{z'_1} \otimes \cdots \otimes \ket{z'_n}$.
+We write the probability in this notation, and define the pmf $q$: